nf-core/eager/docs/usage.md

 each unique library separately after deduplication (but prior same-treated library merging).
 - nf-core/eager functionality such as `--run_trim_bam` will be applied to only non-UDG (UDG_Treatment: none) or half-UDG (UDG_Treatment: half) libraries.
 - Qualimap is run on each sample, after merging of libraries (i.e. your values will reflect the values of all libraries combined - after being damage trimmed etc.).
+- Genotyping will typically be performed on each `sample` independently as normally all libraries will have been merged together.
+However, if you have a mixture of single-stranded and double-stranded libraries, you will normally need to genotype separately.
+In this case you **must** give each the SS and DS libraries _distinct_ `Sample_IDs` otherwise you will recieve a `file collision` error in steps such as `sexdeterrmine`, and merge these yourself.
+We will consider changing this behaviour in the future if there is enough interest.

 #### `--bam`